 The Revenue and Rating Plan outlines Council's decision-making process on how revenues are calculated and collected.
-The following public consultation process will be/was followed to ensure due consideration and feedback is received from relevant stakeholders.
+The following public consultation process was followed to ensure due consideration and feedback was received from relevant stakeholders.

-The changes that were made to Council's policy positions and rating parameters for 2021-22 are summarized as follows:
+The changes that were made to Council's policy positions and rating parameters for 2022-23 are summarized as follows: